davidledwards/rpn/README.md

 $ rpn -?
 ```

-The interpreter can be instructed to produce a list of symbols occurring in the instruction
+The interpreter can be asked to produce a list of symbols occurring in the instruction sequence
-sequence provided as input.
-It does not attempt evaluation.
+provided as input.
+If so, it does not attempt evaluation.
 This option is useful to discover
 symbols that must be bound prior to evaluation.

 To print the list of symbols, use the `-s` option: